Basic Functions

 NULL AND false -- false

-NULL AND NULL -- null
+NULL AND NULL -- null3.2.2 OR Operator

 - If one or both sides of the expression are

-. - If one side of the
+NULL, the result may beNULL. - If one side of the

-, the expression result isTRUE
+ORoperator isTRUE, the expression result isTRUE.

 Examples: